 Geographic Distribution and Natural History

-Although infrequently used as an ornamental, it is occasionally employed as coffee shade or as a living fence.
+Although infrequently used ornamentally, it is occasionally employed as a coffee coloured shade or as a 'living' fence.
 Where it is used in this way in some regions of Colombia thanks to its abundant foliage, studies have been carried out into its value as a supplementary cattle feed; however, treatment is recommended to denature the tannins which are abundant in leaves and reduce the availability of nutrients.
 The alkaloids ertrahlina and erythramina, similar to curare, have been obtained from this species.
 The antimalarial effect of some flavonoids extracted from its bark has also been demonstrated.

 The amacizo produces a green pigment, which is obtained by macerating its leaves.
 This ink adheres to paper best, creating a strong and intense colouring.
 On cotton, a pale green is obtained, while it does not adhere properly to the fique.
 It does not require exposure to fire to properly set.